This page updated 25 Apr 2023

 In each example I explain how the template was intended to be used, the techniques used to construct it, and any limitations.
-The first time an ORA feature is used its name is formatted as a link to the section of one of the above articles that explains the feature in more detail.
+The first time the use of an ORA feature is described its name is formatted as a link to the section of one of the above articles that explains the feature in more detail.

 Templates for general use